jrutter/100daysofcode/log.md

 **Thoughts:** I setup the Password Reset views, I just can't figure out where the users are being setup and saved in.
 I logged into the Admin and can see the requests coming in.
 My app is telling me I'm logged in, but I dont see any users being created in the app.
 Maybe it's because I'm not in production?
 I cant figure it out.

 Twitter: 1483 followers +6 followers since yesterday!

+### Day 016: January 15
+**Today's Progress**: Working on user session mgmt

+**Thoughts:** I got up early today, it was tough to get out of bed.
+My back is hurting from Sunday, but I could feel a migraine coming on so I took something.
+I worked for a bit today on the authentication.
+I'm not sure if I'm a fan of how Stitch does it.
+It seems easy, but some things aren't very clear.
+I'm not sure if I should keep going or stop here and switch to something else.
+Their documentation is simple, but I'm stuck at one part.

+Twitter: 1481 followers.